Mayoralty of Pete Buttigieg: Housing, urban development and blight removal initiatives

+One of Buttigieg's priorities upon entering office was to attract new development to the city.
+His efforts saw success, and by the end of his two terms hundreds of millions of dollars of new development had come to the city.

-In February 2012, soon after taking office, to address allegations of improperly awarded contracts and misallocated funds in the Housing Authority of South Bend, Buttigieg, along with the board of the housing authority, requested that the United States Department of Housing and Urban Development conduct a "full audit and investigation" In 2013, federal officials outlined "dire" mismanagement and financial problems, and faulted the board with failure to provide proper oversight to the agency and catch its problems.
+In February 2012, soon after taking office, in order to address allegations of improperly awarded contracts and misallocated funds in the Housing Authority of South Bend, Buttigieg and the board of the housing authority requested that the United States Department of Housing and Urban Development conduct a "full audit and investigation" In 2013, federal officials outlined "dire" mismanagement and financial problems, and faulted the board with failure to provide proper oversight to the agency and catch its problems.
 In October 2014, after the board failed to present a plan to resolve the agency's problems, the federal officials encouraged Buttigieg to take initiative actions, including recommending that he explore "the possibility of replacing all or some existing board members".
 In January 2015, after all six of the board's members either resigned or saw their terms expire, Buttigieg appointed six new members.

 As mayor, Buttigieg promoted the transformation of the former Studebaker plant location into a technology park named Ignition Park.
-He also supported the development of the "Renaissance District", located near the technology park.
+He also supported the development of the "Renaissance District" located near the technology park.

 Buttigieg was involved in the creation of a nightly laser-light display along downtown South Bend's St. Joseph River trail as public art.
 The project cost $700,000, which was raised from private funds.
 The "River Lights" installation was unveiled in May 2015 as part of the city's 150th anniversary celebrations.